Step by Step Guide for Launching a New SaaS Product

 Step #3: Build up an audience

-If you launch a SaaS product but no one is aware of, your launch will fall flat.
+If you launch a SaaS product that no one is aware of, your launch will fall flat.
 Instead, it’s important to build an audience in advance of your product launch and get potential users interested.

 An audience can also provide valuable insight and first reactions to your product before it’s launched.